 ALG operates within the VET sector as an ASQA-regulated registered training organisation.
-It attained registration as an RTO in August 2005 and currently has 7 qualifications listed on its scope of registration, which range from Certificate III to Diploma as summarised in the table below:
+It attained registration as an RTO in August 2005 and currently has 8 qualifications listed on its scope of registration, which range from Certificate III to Diploma level as summarised in the table below:

 AQF qualification level Number of qualifications

 Certificate III 2

-Certificate IV 2
+Certificate IV 3

 Diploma 3

-Total 7
+Total 8

-ALG is registered on CRICOS as a national provider with all of its qualifications listed and an approved capacity of 1,375 students.
-The capacity of each ALG campus is summarised in the table below:
+ALG is registered on CRICOS as a national provider with an approved capacity of 1,375 students.
+The capacity of each campus is summarised in the table below: